Poulomi-03/CODSOFT/level1_CODSOFT_MY_CALCULATOR/README.md

 # Calculator App

-A user-friendly,simple and efficient calculator app built with HTML, CSS, and JavaScript which is seamless to use.
+A user-friendly,simple and efficient calculator app built with HTML, CSS, and JavaScript which is seamless to be used.
 We can perform quick calculations effortlessly with this calculator.It has a display screen in order to display the user inputs and results.

 ## Features provided

-- Addition,subtraction division and multiplication operations. <br>
+- Addition,subtraction ,division and multiplication operations. <br>
 - Values can deleted all at once using AC button. <br>
 - Single values can also be deleted using the DE button. <br>
 - Has transparent and hover effect.

 ## Demo of the App

-Check Out the live demo of the calculator App [here](https://z7drlz.csb.app/)
+Check Out the live demo of the calculator App [Over here](https://z7drlz.csb.app/)

 ## How to use this Calculator on Machine